Table of Contents

 - Leaves detect light/dark durations, not the shoot apices.

-- A hormone moves from the leaves to the shoot apices to induce flowering when exposed to the right photoperiod.
+- A flowering signal (hormone) is produced in the leaves and transported to the shoot apical meristem to induce flowering under appropriate photoperiod.

 Vernalisation